 - The three types of plate boundaries, plus hot-spot activity poking up through plates, give the great majority of mountain-building, earthquakes, volcanoes, etc.

 Meanwhile, Out West:

-- Subduction under western US initially cold rock, but as continent moved toward Pacific spreading ridge, hotter rock was forced down, scraped along under US rather than sinking deep, and rumpled up the lithosphere to make Rockies, etc., far inland.
+- Subduction under western US initially cold rock, but as the continent moved toward the Pacific spreading ridge, hotter rock was forced down, scraped along under US rather than sinking deep, and rumpled up the lithosphere to make Rockies, etc., far inland.

 - Where and when the push-together of the subduction ended, the pile of the western US spread under its own weight, giving Death Valley faulting.

 - (Things really a tad more complex than this, and some things out west aren’t explained—work for you?!—but this isn’t too far off.)

 - When obduction collision thickens upper rocks, the mountains sticking up float on a root sticking down (like an iceberg, but bergs have 1/10 up and 9/10 down, mountains have 1/7 up and 6/7 down).

 - Cut off the top of an iceberg and the bottom bobs up; erode off the top of mountains and the bottom bobs up.

 - Bobbing-up of eroding mountains brings rocks to the surface that had been squeezed deep and hot.

 - Heating and squeezing turns sedimentary (pieces of older rocks) or igneous (frozen from melted rock) rocks into metamorphic rocks, often pretty with ores or gems.